 Three other clerkships, Family Medicine, Geriatrics, and Pediatrics, use individual OSCE’s with simulated patients that enable students to gain experience in situations specific to each of these disciplines.

-In addition to the courses and clinical assessment programs described here, the Ruth L. Gottesman Clinical Skills Center hosts multiple programs and special events throughout the year for the Einstein community.
+In addition to these courses and clinical assessment programs, the Ruth L. Gottesman Clinical Skills Center hosts multiple programs and special events throughout the year for the Einstein community.

 Belfer Educational Center for Health Sciences offers instructional laboratories and conference rooms, all fully equipped with multimedia digital data projectors and computers connected to the College of Medicine network.
 Except when in use for classes, these rooms are available to students for use as study areas.